New Patients 410.989.7132

 In many cases, Dr. Finlay will create a temporary dental bridge.
 This is like a flipper tooth and will to restore aesthetics and function while you wait for your the permanent dental bridge.

-Final Fit & Cementation
+Final Fit and Cementation

 Once the permanent dental bridge arrives from the lab, you will try it on to ensure the fit, shape and color is perfect.
 Your dentist will make any minor adjustments before permanently bonding it to the anchor teeth.